Frankston North: Social and political conditions

 The Frankston North Community Map was launched by Jude Perera, MP for Cranbourne on 20 June 2006.
 The map was a result of community collaboration and visually displays services and amenities available to Frankston North residents.
 The map, which are available from local businesses and shops, were designed by a professional designer and includes information regarding services such as medical centres, child health centres and schools.

 Community Renewal Frankston North

 This program is funded by the state government and there are currently eight community renewal sites around the state, of which one is Frankston North, the project team for this site are project manager, Tricia Folvig and project officer, Orma Ringberg, who are located at the Mahogany Centre.

-Community Renewal brings residents, businesses, government and local organisations together to help transform communities into places of opportunity and activity.
-Its aims are:

-Ongoing community participation in decision-making;